shivam833/CHESS-PROJECT/README.md

 # CHESS-PROJECT
-implementation of chess game in c++ using the oriented programming paradigm
+implementation of chess game in c++ using object oriented programming.